cannatag/ldap3/docs/manual/source/delete.rst

 * controls: additional controls to send with the request

+For synchronous strategies the delete method returns True if the operation was successful, returns False in case of errors.
+In this case you can inspect the result attribute of the connection object to get the error description.

+For asynchronous strategies the delete method returns the message id of the operation.
+You can get the operation result with the get_response(message_id) method of the connection object.

 Only leaf entries (those with no subordinate entries) can be deleted with this operation.

 You perform a Delete operation as in the following example (using the default synchronous strategy)::